Aditya-Waingade/Login-Registration-Page/README.md

  Login Registration Page

- Developed a Java Login Registration Page project, incorporating user authentication and registration functionalities.
-Utilized a JSP, Servlet and implemented a UserDAO for database interaction and Implemented a simple database layer for user data storage and retrieval.
+ Developed a Login Registration Page using Java to manage user authentication and registration processes.
+The project utilizes AWT (Abstract Window Toolkit) for designing a user-friendly graphical interface, while SQL is used to handle user data storage and retrieval.

-Skills: Java,Servlet,JSP,Swing
+Skills: Java,SQL,Swing